Harvard College Research Program (HCRP)

 - Summer HCRP: Optional.
 Students whose projects require necessary, non–cost-of-living research expenses may request up to $500 in supplemental funding by completing the Budget Form and a brief Budget Narrative (maximum one page).
 Most projects conducted on or near campus do not require additional funding.
 This section will appear by election.

 - Letter of Recommendation (One Required).
 Your recommendation must be written by the Harvard-affiliated faculty member who will directly supervise your research.
+Departmentally-approved senior thesis advisors who are not members of a Harvard faculty may also serve as the HCRP faculty mentor.
 This is due by the deadline.
 The letter must:

 - Confirm that the faculty member has agreed to host and support your project